tqsd/photon_weave/docs/index.rst

  - **State Vector**: Represents the state as a vector.
 This representation can describe any pure state, including global phases.
  - **Density Matrix**: Represents the state in a density matrix formalism.
 It can represent both pure and mixed states.
 Note that global phases are not preserved in this representation

-Transition between the **Label**, **State Vector** and **Density Matrix** representatiosn can be easily achieved using `expand()` or `contract()` methods.
-However, contractions may not always be succesfull if the state is not representable in the target form.
+Transition between the **Label**, **State Vector** and **Density Matrix** representations can be easily achieved using `expand()` or `contract()` methods.
+However, contractions may not always be successful if the state is not representable in the target form.
 For instance, contracting mixed state to a vector state will fail without raising an error.
 It is also important to node that contracting **Density matrix** to **State vector** also disregards the global phase.

 Envelopes and Composite Envelopes
 ====================================